 The Stability Chair originally was designed to provide a dual function as both exercise equipment and a piece of furniture.
 Although simple in design, the Stability Chair is the most difficult piece of equipment to master because many of the exercises that utilize it require the participant to lift his or her own body weight.
 This piece of equipment also has handles that provide assistance in standing on the chair and with balance.

 The rungs on the Ladder Barrel simulate a ballet bar and accommodate varying strengths and degrees of flexibility.
 The Ladder Barrel is designed for core conditioning and stretching.

 At your first appointment, please arrive 10-15 minutes early to fill out paperwork and get an orientation of the facility prior to beginning your appointment.
 You may also find the paperwork available to download here.
 We suggest that you wear comfortable workout type clothing and require that you wear socks during your session for hygiene purposes.
+Sticky grip socks are recommended; if you do not own a pair, they are available for sale in the studio.
 While we do have filtered water available, you may want to bring your own water bottle.

 With the aging of our population and the increasing trend toward thoughtful, moderate health practices, Pilates has long been recognized as a rehabilitation tool.
 Today an increasing number of health practitioners have discovered and are recommending Pilates and using Pilates exercises as an approach in rehabilitation.
 Pilates can be integrated into any rehab phase, from the most acute to advanced sport-specific training.

 The Pilates principles of core stabilization address posture, breathing, muscle performance and motor control.
 Pilates sessions break down faulty movement patterns, and enable the practitioner to work on new movement strategies.
 By successfully evaluating the clients’ needs, the instructors and therapists at Stability can design specific exercises for the individual that will result in improvement.